Origin of death: North America

 The origin of death is a common theme in Native American mythology.
 The myths of the plateau tribes blame its origin on the interference of the trickster figure Coyote.
 The Chiricahua Apache myth also blames Coyote.
 The plains tribes ascribe it to the result of unfavorable chance.
 For example, in the Blackfeet account, Old Man and Old Woman arguing over whether people should die, with Old Woman using magic to ensure that the sign that they agreed upon gave her desired result.

 Among the native peoples of the Western United States, a common explanation of death was that it was the result of a debate between two people or animals in which one would favour death and the other immortality.
 For example, the story of the Thompson Indians was that Raven wanted death as there would otherwise be too many men.
 Coyote preferred sleep to death but was outvoted by Crow, Fly and Maggot, who sided with Raven.
 Raven's daughter was then the first to die and so Raven wanted to reverse his choice.
 But Coyote, the trickster, said that the decision was now irrevocable.

 Oceania

 In Oceania, the most common myth is that originally people had the power to rejuvenate themselves by shedding their skin like a snake.
 However, when somebody, usually an old woman, does this, she frightens her grandchildren, who cry until she resumes her old skin, an act which mandates death for future generations.

 Polynesia

-In Polynesian mythology, death is the result of the hero Māui being swallowed up by Hine-nui-te-po or Night.
+In Polynesian mythology, death is the result of the hero Māui being swallowed up by Hine-nui-te-pō or Night.
 If he had escaped, mankind would be immortal, however one of the birds that accompanied him burst out laughing, awakening Hine-nui-te-po who crushed Māui to death, ending hopes of immortality with him.